Interview by Arto Lehtinen and Marko Syrjala

 The Finnish hardcore bands?

 Andreas Kisser: Yeah.
 The Finnish bands, I think that Max and Igor liked more of that hardcore type of stuff.
-Rattus, Terveet Kädet and all that stuff that I started to learn with them.
+Rattus, Terveet Kädet, and all that stuff that I started to learn with them.
 I was always more into traditional heavy metal.
 Besides all those bands that I mentioned, I love Ozzy, Dio, Def Leppard, Iron Maiden.
 And I like the guitar heroes: Blackmore and Randy Rhoads.
 All that stuff that was important.
 Steve Vai, Whitesnake.
 I love all that stuff.
-So, I think SCHIZOPHRENIA, it is a mixture of those two worlds.
-Max and Igor were more into hardcore and more death metal, Hellhammer, Celtic Frost which I liked as well.
+So, I think SCHIZOPHRENIA is a mixture of those two worlds.
+Max and Igor were more into hardcore and more death metal, Hellhammer, Celtic Frost, which I liked as well.
 But I came more with that traditional heavy metal, and we started doing something new on SCHIZOPHRENIA.
-Eventually on CHAOS A.D., I think we found the Sepultura sound.
-With the Brazilian stuff, more groovier.
-Up to ARISE, we were a lot compared with Slayer and stuff which was great.
+Eventually, on CHAOS A.D., I think we found the Sepultura sound.
+With the Brazilian stuff, groovier.
+Up to ARISE, we were a lot compared with Slayer and stuff, which was great.
 Slayer was one of the primary influences, our idols, and stuff.
 But we wanted to get our sound.
 But yeah, SCHIZOPHRENIA was the beginning of that process.

-When you started listening to those bands but I guess you started changing your style, adopting influences from different kind of music genres like reggae.
+When you started listening to those bands, I guess you started changing your style, adopting influences from different music genres like reggae.
 How did that happen?

 Andreas Kisser: Yeah, exactly.
 In my home, I always had every type of music.
-My father always had like classical music and country music from Brazil, and my mom had something like Bee Gees and Beatles.
+My father always had classical music and country music from Brazil, and my mom had something like Bee Gees and Beatles.
 All the stuff like that.
-So, I listened to the music all the time.
-My grandma also plays a little acoustic guitar, like folk songs from Slovenia where she was from and Austria.
+So, I listened to music all the time.
+My grandma also plays a little acoustic guitar, like folk songs from Slovenia, from Austria.
 So, music was very common in Brazil in my house.
 Although no one was professional on it, it was already like a hobby.
-So, that kind of stuff was normal for me to listen to all kind of music.
+So, that kind of stuff was normal for me to listen to all kinds of music.
 Of course, when I started listening to metal, and when I started playing metal, I became a little more radical.
 For the period where I just listened to that kind of stuff, and all the rest was crap.
 But little by little, we started to add those other influences, being a part of Sepultura music.